-Having grown up on a farm I could operate nearly all the big farm equipment, but had never seen machines as large as these.
-Some of the excavators had monstrous engines on each end and weighed approximately 200 tons.
-The tires were taller than a man, 3 feet wide, and cost more than a new Cadillac.
+Having grown up on a farm, I could operate nearly all the big farm equipment, but had never seen machines as large as these.
+Some of the excavators had enormous engines on each end and weighed approximately 200 tons.
+The tires were much taller than a man, 3 feet wide, and cost more than a new Cadillac.

 My job was to operate the water truck, and to help the excavators by keeping the top of the "blue top stakes visible."
 (These stakes established the lay of the highway).

 I worked with these men every day, and would often tease them during our lunch hour.
-For instance, 5 minutes before time to go back to work, I might playfully say, "I'm the boss and I think it's time to get back to work." or even worse, quote something the boss had actually said, "Hopefully we can get a little more done than we have the past few days."
+For instance, 5 minutes before time to go back to work, I might playfully say, "I'm the boss, and I think it's time to get back to work."
+Perhaps even worse I would quote something I had overheard the boss say, "Hopefully we can get a little more done than we have the past few days."

 One morning a new boss showed up.
-He was a construction engineer awaiting a job that was soon to open in South America.
+He was a construction engineer awaiting an assignment that was soon to open in South America.
 In the meanwhile, he would help out on this job, and I was to be his, "helper."

-Most of my new duties consisted of running errands, (sometimes to get him a cold drink or a candy bar at the nearest store).
-We became friends and he invited me to go with him to work on the upcoming job in South America, but at the age of 18, I had other things in mind.
+Most of my new duties consisted of running errands in his truck, (sometimes to get him a cold drink or a candy bar at the nearest store).
+We became friends, and he invited me to go with him to work on the upcoming job in South America, but at the age of 18, I had other things in mind.

 So what does this have to do with the phrase, "in Jesus name?"

-As completion time drew near, the work schedule become very intense.
-One morning the Federal Highway Inspectors discovered a mistake in the grade level several miles back.
-It was still only dirt, but was scheduled to be paved in the near future, so the mistake had to be corrected right away.
+As completion time drew near, the work schedule became very intense.
+One morning the Federal Highway Inspectors discovered an error in the grade level several miles back.
+It was still only dirt but was scheduled to be paved shortly, so the mistake had to be corrected right away.

-The boss called me over and told me that he could not leave what he doing, and that I was to take his truck and go to where the heavy operators were working.
-I was to tell them to stop their work immediately and hurry to this designated area, (about three miles away); that there would be engineers waiting there to tell them what needed to be done.
+The boss called me over and told me that he could not leave what he was doing and that I was to take his truck and go to where the heavy equipment operators were working.
+I was to tell them to stop their work immediately and hurry to this designated area, (about three miles away); that there would be engineers waiting there to explain what needed to be done.

 After all, these types of moves were usually planned days, and sometimes weeks in advance, and were very expensive.

 Still struggling with these thoughts, I found the crew and delivered the message.
-To my surprise they didn't tease, jokingly throw anything at me, or even ask questions; they simply got on their machines and hurried off to their new assignment.
+To my surprise they didn't tease, jokingly throw anything at me, or even ask questions; they just got on their machines and roared off to their new assignment.

 In less than 5 minutes from my arrival, they were almost out of sight.
-There, in the midst of the dust, diesel smoke, and fading roar of the engines, I began to understand.
+There, in the midst of the dust, diesel smoke, and fading rumble of the engines, I began to understand.

 "...My Father will grant you whatever you ask in My Name.
 (John 16:23)